DG 8116: Start. Develop. Grow.

 The course emphasizes a process- and journey-based approach, where your learning is assessed by how effectively you navigate challenges, integrate feedback, and adapt your project over time.
 Regular reflective notes and progress reports are utilized to capture your efforts and advancements.
 Should you wish to continue your work beyond this semester, you have the option to pursue an independent studies course with the same instructor to build upon your existing project or to embark on a new one.

 Curious about DG 8116 and ready to turn your passion project into reality?
-Connecting with one of our course instructors is the best way to discuss your project idea and understand the enrolment process.
+Connecting with one of our course instructors is the best way to discuss your project idea or existing project and understand the enrolment process.
 Please book a meeting with JP Silva to find out how you can join.

 FAQ